marbu/wiktionary-etymology-dump/README.md

 ## Requirements

-The input file is a mediawiki xml dump of english wiktionary which is quite large file (it takes 400 MB as compressed bzip file).
+The input file is a mediawiki xml dump of english wiktionary which is quite large (it takes 400 MB as compressed bzip file).
 So it makes sense to use streaming processing - otherwise we would have to load the whole parse xml tree into memory which is insane :)